alienscience/clj-sql/README.md

    `insert-with-id`,`insert-record`,`do-insert`
 - A function to retrieve query results using a database cursor.
    `with-query-results-cursor`
+- Query results with keys converted by a given function.
+  `with-query-results-keys`

 Available on [clojars](http://clojars.org/clj-sql) for use with Leiningen, Cake and Maven.
 There is a [google group](http://groups.google.com/group/clj-sql) for discussion and help with this package.